Jacobian varieties with many elliptic curves: Some preliminaries

-A {\it polarized abelian variety} of dimension $g$ is a pair $A=(T,Q)$, where $T={\mathbb C}^{g}/L$ is a complex torus of dimension $g$ and $Q$ (called a {\it principal polarization} of $A$) is a positive-definite Hermitian product in ${\mathbb C}^{g}$ with ${\rm Im}(Q)$ having integral values over elements of the lattice $L$.
+A {\it polarized abelian variety} of dimension $g \geq 1$ is a pair $A=(T,Q)$, where $T={\mathbb C}^{g}/L$ is a complex torus of dimension $g$ and $Q$ (called a {\it polarization} of $A$) is a positive-definite Hermitian product in ${\mathbb C}^{g}$ such that ${\rm Im}(Q)$ has integral values over elements of the lattice $L$.
 There is basis of $L$ for which ${\rm Im}(Q)$ can be represented by the matrix